microsoft/WhatTheHack/028-AdvancedNetworking/Student/Challenge-7.md

 <br />

 ## Success Criteria

-At the end of this challenge, you should be able to verify the following:

 - The servers in the Payments and Finance networks should be able to access the storage service successfully.